sfence/luanti/doc/lua_api.md

 * `get_guid()`: returns a global unique identifier (a string)
     * For players, this is a player name.
     * For Lua entities, this is a uniquely generated string, guaranteed not to collide with player names.
-      * Example: `@bGh3p2AbRE29Mb4biqX6OA`
+      * example: `@bGh3p2AbRE29Mb4biqX6OA`
     * GUIDs only use printable ASCII characters.
-    * GUIDs are persisted internally between object reloads; their format is guaranteed not to change.
+    * GUIDs persist internally between object reloads; their format is guaranteed not to change.
-      Thus you can store GUIDs to identify objects persistently.
+      Thus you can use the GUID to identify an object in a particular world online nad offline.

 #### Lua entity only (no-op for other objects)